ebryn/ember-model/README.md

 1. You must create all of your models via store.createRecord()

 2. Be consistent.
-Use that syntax for all of your relationships.
+If you are using the store to create/find models, use the store convention everywhere.
+I.E. relationships defined as 'comment' not App.Comment

 ## Model API